Euphoriatric & Historical & Mythological-Cosmological Symbols

 220-185 BC Samothrace Parian marble for the statue and gray Rhodian marble

 Single earring depicting the goddess NIKE driving a two-horse chariot.
 Barely two inches long, the earring is fashioned from more than 100 pieces of gold and is so exquisitely crafted that its tiny wheels still turn even though it’s more than 2,300 years old.

 Greek, Northern Greek, Late Classical or Early Hellenistic Period, about 350–325 B.C. ,Museum of Fine Arts, Boston.

-The Meander So was probably the graph of divine defeat of spunky theomachous heroes!
-Meander, the handle of theomachon – ΘΕΟΜΑΧΩΝ (theo = God + machon = wariors (from μαχη- machi = battle. ex: Andromachi = the battle of man, by meaning she can fight like a man!( Andromachi wasone of the daughters of Priamos in ancient Ilion or Troja). the name Troja örigins from Troades speeaking Ionian dialect, similar to the Attica county of Athens)
+Meander, the handle of theomachon – ΘΕΟΜΑΧΩΝ (theo = God + machon = wariors (from μαχη- machi = battle. ex: Andromachi = the battle of man, by meaning she can fight like a man!( Andromachi was one of the daughters of Priamos in ancient Ilion or Troja). the name Troja origins from Troades speeaking Ionian dialect, similar to the Attica county of Athens.

 The crucified ORPHEUS,